 The first step in analysing this criterion is to determine whether the transaction features non-sequential priorities of payment.

-The Transaction does not have such non-sequential priorities and so no examination of triggers is required.
+The Transaction does have such non-sequential priorities and includes a relevant trigger.

 EBA Final non-ABCP STS Guidelines - statements on background and rationale

 Non-sequential priority of payments (Article 21(5))